m0n0x41d/m0n0x41d.github.io/_posts/2022-01-30-hack-in-codding.md

 description: Scientific look at programming.
 Concurrency, atomicity and something else.
 ---

-Now I am taking a course by Sergey Bobrovsky, which is called "How to Understand Everything in Programming."
+Now I am taking a course which is called "How to Understand Everything in Programming."
 In reality, this is a series of courses aimed at mastering a scientific, or better to say, an engineering approach to programming, from fundamental concepts to understanding programming paradigms.

 This post serves as a kind of report on the material covered.
 I want to focus on the topic of parallel programming and atomicity - I got stuck on the test on this topic :), and I hope that together we will figure it out.